Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 37 - Web3 Decentralised App (DApp) Development with the Internet Computer/37.01 What is Web3/README.md

 - **Axie Infinity**: A blockchain-based game similar to Pokémon, where players can buy, sell, and trade digital creatures called Axies, generating significant revenue for developers through transaction fees.

 For instance, Axie Infinity has seen nearly 3millionintradeswithin24hours,generatingapproximately3 million in trades within 24 hours, generating approximately 3millionintradeswithin24hours,generatingapproximately127,000 in developer fees, surpassing earnings of some mainstream triple-A games.
 This illustrates the immense potential of Web3 applications.

+## Conclusion and Next Steps

+Web3 presents one of the biggest opportunities in technology for 2022 and beyond.
+To develop Web3 applications, it is essential to first understand how blockchain technology works.
+This module will guide you through these fundamentals and prepare you to build the future of the internet.

+## Key Takeaways

+- Web3 represents the third iteration of the internet, focusing on decentralized applications built on blockchain technology.
+- The demand for blockchain developers is rapidly increasing, with job opportunities growing 33 times and competitive starting salaries.
+- Web3 enables new types of applications such as decentralized wireless networks, no-loss lotteries, and blockchain-based games.
+- Understanding blockchain fundamentals is essential before developing Web3 applications.